How to discuss Palm Beach Central High School allegations with your children

 Perez is spending the last few weeks before school with her daughter.
 But now, her mind is heavy, trying to learn about allegations at Palm Beach Central High School and how to have tough conversations with her child about it.

-Ezsa Allen said she’s been a counselor and mental health therapist for over 15 years.
+Ezsa Allen said she's been a counselor and mental health therapist for more than 15 years.

 She said she knows the community is trying to get a handle on mental health in light of developments at Palm Beach Central.
 She said there are tools to help families try to navigate through it.